physik932/code-sample/README.md

 The plan now is to tie CRUD operations to H2 with the REST operations in my controller.

-If I have time, I'm planning to tie my domain to elastic bean stalk and route53 to set up a basic web app in AWS.
+If I have time, I'm planning to tie my domain to Elastic Beanstalk and Route 53 to set up a basic web app in AWS.
 If I have more time, I'll add some basic front end or error handling.

 # Charter Enterprise MOTD Sample Project
-A small project to help assess candidate experience with webservices and our technology stack.
+A small project to help assess candidate experience with web services and our technology stack.

 ## Instructions
-We have provided a webservice that provides a "message of the day", similar to what you might see logging into a Unix system.
+We have provided a web service that provides a "message of the day", similar to what you might see logging into a Unix system.
 Unfortuantely, at Charter things don't always go as planned and we need to change the message.
 We need you to add the abilty to change the message.
 No message history or any other advanced functionality is needed, unless there is something you'd like to show